Digital Inclusion Strategy

 • If you can't read, you'll never be digitally included.

-by Doug Jacquier, about 3 years ago
+by Doug Jacquier, over 4 years ago

 Australian Bureau of Statistics (ABS) data and other research confirms that 44% of adult Australians (i.e. 9 million Australians aged 15 and over) are functionally illiterate.
 That means they can't read the instructions on a medicine bottle, effectively use a computer, sit a written driving test or understand what is being asked of them when they vote.
 Over a million Australians have a literacy rate so low on the standard scale of 1 to 5 that they fall between 0 and 1.
 (Note: This figure does not include recent arrivals yet to learn English.)